British Long Distance Championships 2026 Carreg Goch – 28 February 2026

 Complaints, Protests and Appeals

-• If the complainant is not satisfied with the Organiser's response, a written protest should be made at Enquiries within 10 minutes of receiving the response.
+If unsatisfied with the response to a Complaint, a protest should be made within 15 minutes of receiving the response.
 This will be considered by the Event Jury, whose decision is final.
+For M/W21E classes, IOF rules take precedence in case of conflict with British Orienteering Rules.

 Jury